EliseZeroTwo/SEH-Helper/README.md

 Note that originally we recommended specifying the contents of this entire file inside of the [plugin.json](./plugin.json) but the latest repository generator will use the readme contents directly which means you should simply leave an empty longdescription field.

-## Minimum Version

-This plugin requires the following minimum version of Binary Ninja:

- * 3000

 ## License

 This plugin is released under an [MIT license](./license).

-## Metadata Version

-2